Doral Police Department employee needs support

-DORAL, Fla. - Gricenia Rodriguez dreams of having a long career in law enforcement, but she has had to put her dream on hold to prepare for a heart transplant.
+DORAL, Fla. - Gricenia Rodriguez dreams of having a long career in law enforcement, but the former dispatcher and records clerk has had to put her dream on hold to prepare for a heart transplant.

-Rodriguez, 27, helped countless people while working as a dispatcher the Sweetwater Police Department, police said.
-She was working with the Doral Police Department's dispatch department when she was recently forced to go on a medical leave.
+Rodriguez, 27, worked at the Sweetwater Police Department, and she was working with the Doral Police Department when she was forced to go on a medical leave.

 "Gricenia is a big part of our Doral PD family and when one of us is in need we ALL must do our part to help," Lt.
 Orlando Sanchez wrote on GoFundMe.